Best Apple Watch apps for 2018

 It's a great app, and becomes increasingly rewarding thanks to its down-to-earth approach and decent design.

 On the Watch there's only one function, but it's a neat one.
 Opening the app reveals the SOS button.
 If you're feeling stressed, tap this and it plays a two-minute session designed to help with what Headspace calls "meltdown moments."

-Of course, bigger screens such as phones and, you know, TVs are best for expansive looks at the news, so the Watch's little face is reserved for headlines and photos.
+Of course, bigger screens such as phones and, you know, TVs are best for expansive looks at the news, so the Watch's little face is reserved for headlines and photos with BBC News.
 These appear in Glances and tapping on one takes you to a very slightly fuller version, and lets you access the other headlines.

 You can create a personalised news list on the iPhone and these show up in the Watch app, too.
 Ideal for snacking on headlines and letting you follow up with the main story elsewhere.

 Runtastic Six Pack Abs Workout